dreeves/sheeq/README.md

-# Sheeq: SpreadSHeet-style interface via an EQuation
+# Sheeq: SpreadSHEt-style interfacE via an EQuation

 AKA a calculator calculator.